Laser photocoagulation - eye

 You vision will be blurry for the first 24 hours.
-You may see floaters, but these will fade away in time.
+You may see floaters, but these will subside over time.
 If your treatment was for macular edema, your vision may seem worse for a few days.

 Laser surgery works best in the early stages of vision loss.
 It cannot bring back lost vision.
 However, it can greatly reduce the risk of permanent vision loss.

 Brownlee M, Aiello LP, Sun JK, et al. Complications of diabetes mellitus.
 In: Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 37.